alephium/www/src/content/news/results-of-the-design-contest-all-things-leman-2513b608bdc3/index.md

 ---
 date: 2023-04-14T16:37:30.059000Z
-description: The winning design is already featured in Alephium’s SWALPH shop!
+description: "Results of the Design Contest: All Things Leman - The winning design is already featured in Alephium's SWALPH shop!
+Celebrate the creative community contest winners."
-spotlight: false
+seoDescription: "Alephium Design Contest All Things Leman results - winning design featured in SWALPH shop.
+Creative community contest winners announced."
 featuredImage: image_33aa09a8e0.jpg
 title: 'Results of the Design Contest: All Things Leman'
 ---